Stand up for southeast alaska fishing families

 WHAT’S NEXT?

-The Alaska Trollers Association (ATA) and State of Alaska have pledged to appeal any decision that does not restore the troll fishery and Alaska’s right to manage its sustainable salmon fisheries (SoA).
+The Alaska Trollers Association (ATA) and the State of Alaska have pledged to appeal any decision that does not restore the troll fishery and Alaska’s right to manage its sustainable salmon fisheries (SoA).
 NMFS has not yet committed to the appeal and their engagement in this lawsuit is important.
 We need all hands on deck and all parties committed to opening the troll fishery and keeping it open for a full season.

 TAKE ACTION: